FRC4048/Ros/README.md

 # Ros
-A repo for the Ron images that are going to run on the Jetson
+A repo for the Ros images that are going to run on the Jetson